Quadriffis/immortal-millionaire/7 - reach financial independence & retirement.md

 When I was a little boy I once asked my mother how much money a person needs to never have to work again.
 We were driving in my hometown at the time so she was focussed on the road.
 She casually said that she thought she could live a confortable life on a million guilders (the currency we had before the euro).

 At the time I had no conception of how the monetary system works.
-I had heard banking commercials proclaim "geld moet rollen" (money must roll) and "in het verleden behaalde resultaten boeden geen garantie voor de toekomst" (past results do not guarantee future prospects).
+I had heard banking commercials proclaim "geld moet rollen" (money must roll) and "in het verleden behaalde resultaten bieden geen garantie voor de toekomst" (past results do not guarantee future prospects).
 As for what they meant, that would take me another decade or two.

 The first time I was really confronted with a big savings goal was when I decided I wanted to go to China after highschool to do kung fu in the mountains for a couple of months.
 My parents supported the idea and promised to finance a part of the trip.
 It left me to save about two thousand euros in a year.
 It seemed like infinite money at the time.
 I worked as a gymnastics teacher after school, and often cleaned houses after those training sessions.